intertwine/social-compliance-generator/README.md

 Very often, I feel pressured to create content for social media platforms like Facebook, Twitter, and Instagram.
 However, I don't really care about those platforms, so I just don't ever get around to it.

 This project aims to address this challenge by using AI to generate daily content for social media platforms, and it gives me a chance to play with various AI APIs and models.

 I'm open sourcing the project so you can adapt it and become socially compliant too!

+If it seems like the start of a fun new paid service you'd like to use, let me know and we will find a way to charge you for it.

 The generator uses the following AI models: